samudra-roy/data-case-studies/README.md

-This repository holds some of my personal data analysis projects that i did with the data I found over the internet.
+This repository holds some of my personal data analysis projects.

 **Technology used**:
 1. Python (Numpy, Pandas)